CruiseCritic/react-gpt/CONTRIBUTING.md

 help.
 They should remain focused in scope and avoid containing unrelated commits.

+The project uses `semantic-release` to make releases, which requires the commit messages to have a certain convention for the release action to be triggered.
+To find out more check [Commit message format](https://github.com/semantic-release/semantic-release#commit-message-format).

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the